Skip to content

 completionFor

 Top-level dispatch hook.
-Override it only if you want to replace the routing between Reference, Rule, and Keyword features.
+Override it only to replace the routing between Reference, Rule, and Keyword features.

 completionForReference

 Called for reference features.
-The default implementation iterates over getReferenceCandidates(...), then delegates item creation to createReferenceCompletionItem(...).
+The default iterates over getReferenceCandidates(...), then delegates item creation to createReferenceCompletionItem(...).

 getReferenceCandidates